 The Copyright Office has an online database that includes information on new and renewed copyrights filed from January 1, 1978.
 Information on older copyrights was published in the Catalog of Copyright Entries.
 The Indiana University Libraries has a nearly complete set in print of the CCE volumes.
 All of the volumes of the CCE have been scanned as PDF's.
 An inventory of those volumes is maintained here by the University of Pennsylvania.
 That list links to the scans of the volumes.

 For the ownership of musical compositions, there are several online databases that can help.
 Among these are the Copyright Office's registration records, the SongFile service of the Harry Fox Agency, the ASCAP and BMI combined ACE repertory database search, BMI's repertoire search, or SESAC's repertory search.

-The online database Writers, Artists, and Their Copyright Holders is a guide run by the Harry Ransom Center at the University of Texas at Austin and the University of Reading to identify owners and contact information of copyright holders.
+The online database Writers, Artists, and Their Copyright Holders (WATCH File) is a directory maintained by the Harry Ransom Center at the University of Texas at Austin and the University of Reading to identify owners and contact information of copyright holders.
 For example, it reveals that Sylvia Plath's copyrights are owned by her estate, which is represented by the London publisher of Faber & Faber.

 Artstor is a non-profit organization that licenses photographs and images of art, primarily to schools and libraries.
 They have a large database that can help locate rights holders.
 The Artists Rights Society (ARSNY) represents thousands of visual artists including Andy Warhol, Robert Indiana, and Pablo Picasso and can identify owners and issue licenses.